Master’s Degrees in General Engineering

 Education Levels of Engineering Majors

-In 2019-2020, 2,826 earned their master's degree in engineering.
-This makes it the 54th most popular master's degree program in the country.
+During the most recent year for which data is available, 2,655 people earned their master's degree in engineering.
+This earns it the #59 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in engineering at each degree level.